vdmitriyev/vdmitriyev.github.io/src-md-blog/content/research/article2-list-of-publications.md

 ### About

-Collection of an online resources with other additional tricks for searching scientific/research publication.
+This is a collection of online resources with other additional tricks for searching scientific/research publications.

 ### Collection of Resource for Searching Scientific Publications